deliciousbrains/better-search-replace/README.txt

 When running this plugin on a WordPress Multisite installation, it will only be loaded and visible for Network admins.
 Network admins can go to the dashboard of any subsite to run a search/replace on just the tables for that subsite, or go to the dashboard of the main/base site to run a search/replace on all tables.

+= How can I use this plugin when changing URLs? =

+If you're moving your site from one server to another and changing the URL of your WordPress installation, the approach below allows you to do so easily without affecting the old site:

+1. Backup the database on your current site
+2. Install the database on your new host
+3. On the new host, define the new site URL in the `wp-config.php` file, as shown [here](http://codex.wordpress.org/Changing_The_Site_URL#Edit_wp-config.php)
+4. Log in at your new admin URL and run Better Search Replace on the old site URL for the new site URL
+5. Delete the site_url constant you added to `wp-config.php`.
+You may also need to regenerate your .htaccess by going to Settings -> Permalinks and saving the settings.

+More information on moving WordPress can be found [here](http://codex.wordpress.org/Moving_WordPress).

+= I get a white screen when using this plugin? =

+This is likely an issue with your PHP memory limit.
+Try temporarily increasing it by defining the memory limit in your `wp-config.php` file as shown [here](http://codex.wordpress.org/Editing_wp-config.php#Increasing_memory_allocated_to_PHP).

 == Screenshots ==

 1. The Better Search Replace page added to the "Tools" menu